null

 Whether it’s a financial matter and a new boat isn’t an option or the fact that a given owner loves the layout of his current model and the engines are just tired, more people are looking at repowering.

-It can be as easy as sticking with the same brand and power and bolting on newer versions or maybe a more complicated project that changes the horsepower and number of engines.
+It can be as easy as sticking with the same brand and power and bolting on newer versions or maybe a more complicated project that changes the horsepower and number of engines or brand of engines.

 Let’s take a closer look at each step individually so you know what your getting into with a repower.